RedisLabs/redislabs-docs/content/rc/subscriptions/upgrade-fixed-flexible.md

 {{< note >}}
 Before you follow this guide, be aware of the following limitations:

-- If one or more of the databases in your Fixed subscription has [Transport Layer Security (TLS)]({{< relref  "/rc/security/database-security/tls-ssl" >}}) enabled, you won't be able to migrate your databases between subscriptions using this guide.
-Use the [Transfer via import]({{<relref "/rc/databases/migrate-databases#transfer-via-import">}}) method or [contact support](https://redis.com/company/support/) if you want to migrate a TLS-enabled database using Active-Passive.

 - This guide is for migrating databases between subscriptions in the same Redis Cloud console account.
 [Contact support](https://redis.com/company/support/) if you want to migrate a database between accounts using Active-Passive.

 - As long as Active-Passive is enabled, data in the target database will not expire and will not be evicted regardless of the set [data eviction policy]({{<relref "rc/databases/configuration/data-eviction-policies.md">}}).
 We recommend that you turn off Active-Passive after the databases are synced.